What is Chain Migration?

 Are There Any Limits on Family Reunification-Related Visas?

 Those with family ties do not have a free ticket to the U.S., and to imply so is misleading.
 To start, there are no family visas for grandparents, aunts, uncles, cousins, or in-laws.
 What is more, in addition to paying for visa application fees – all those who want to come to the United States, regardless of their familial relations, must apply – individuals must also prove that they have the means to support themselves financially upon their arrival.
 Of course, the number of immigrants allowed to enter the country under each immigrant category is capped.
 For example, there are only 65,000 visas available for brothers and sisters of U.S. citizens, as well as spouses and minor children.

 So Why Does Trump Want to End Chain Migration?

 Trump has been firm in his stance on immigration and chain migration, explaining that he believes that the family reunification system takes jobs and opportunities away from other, more qualified immigrants (and United States citizens).
 The president also claims that chain migration threatens national security.
 To quote the White House, “The large influx of predominantly low-skilled migrants has had substantial fiscal and national security consequences.”

 Instead of chain migration, the president supports a merit-based immigration system that would prioritize educated, English-speaking migrants.

 Get Help with the Immigration Process

 If you are an immigrant who is living within the United States, either legally or illegally, and have questions about the immigration process or about bringing family members to the United States, we can help.
 Our Nashville immigration attorneys are passionate about protecting the rights of immigrants to our country and making sure you understand the laws relevant to your migration.
-Please call us today for your free consultation, or send us a message.
+Please call us today for your consultation, or send us a message.
 We speak Spanish.